8 smart questions to ask before you rent or buy

 April 7, 2017

-Turns out the drafty old‐timer home was costly to heat.
-The old natural gas furnace did a poor job so the couple added electric space heaters to keep the home more livable during the cold winter months.
-But even when they unplugged the space heaters and bundled up in sweaters, the electric water heater was still having a big impact on their electricity costs.
+It turns out your charming dream home was costly to heat.
+The old gas furnace did a poor job so you added electric space heaters to keep the home more livable during the cold winter months.
+But even when you unplugged the space heaters and bundled up in sweaters, the electric water heater was still having a big impact on your electricity costs.

-My friend’s story is far too common.
-A tight housing market can limit options for renters and first‐time homebuyers, but in terms of overall affordability, it’s important to know what you're getting into before you commit.
+This story is far too common.
+The housing market can limit options for renters and first‐time homebuyers, but in terms of overall affordability, it’s important to know what you're getting into before you commit.

 1. Who’s paying the utility bills?